united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 Used Sensors:
 - Lightbarrier for counting the bottles
-- A button bar via which the machine operator can inform the system that he is on break, for example
+- A button bar that the machine operator can use to tell the system that he is taking a break, for example

 1. Extract the information of the light barrier via the MQTT in node whether a bottle was produced.
 If a bottle was produced, send a message to the output/count topic analog to [MQTT datamodel](/docs/concepts/mqtt).
 2. Use the output_to_activity node to determine the information "the machine is running" from the information "a bottle was produced".
 For example, if a bottle is produced every X seconds, set the activity to true analogous to the [MQTT datamodel](/docs/concepts/mqtt/).